wallarm/product-documentation/docs/latest/updating-migrating/what-is-new.md

 [More details on configuring Wallarm node metrics](../admin-en/configure-statistics-service.md)

+## API tokens support by Sidecar Controller

+Now, during [Sidecar controller deployment](../installation/kubernetes/sidecar-proxy/deployment.md), you can use [API tokens](../user-guides/nodes/nodes.md#api-and-node-tokens-for-node-creation) to create filtering nodes and connect them to the Cloud during solution deployment.
+With API tokens, you can control the lifetime of your tokens and enhance node organization in the UI by setting a node group name.

+Node group names are set using the `config.wallarm.api.nodeGroup` parameter in **values.yaml**, with `defaultSidecarGroup` as the default name.
+Optionally, you can control the names of node groups based on the applications' pods using the `sidecar.wallarm.io/wallarm-node-group` annotation.

 ## When upgrading node 3.6 and lower

 If upgrading from the version 3.6 or lower, learn all changes from the [separate list](older-versions/what-is-new.md).